 - For the cinnamon sugar

-- 1. Heat the milk, butter, and salt in a medium saucepan over medium-high heat, stirring frequently, just until steam begins to curl from the surface and bubbles form around the edges, about 5 minutes.
-Set aside to cool until lukewarm.
+Heat the milk, butter, and salt in a medium saucepan over medium-high heat, stirring frequently, until it just begins to steam and form bubbles around the edges, about 5 minutes.
+Remove from the heat and let cool until lukewarm.

-- 4. Turn the dough onto a lightly floured work surface, shape into a ball, and place in a lightly buttered bowl.
+Turn the dough onto a lightly floured work surface, shape into a ball, and place in a lightly buttered large bowl.
 Cover with plastic wrap and let rise in a warm, draft-free spot until double in size, about 2 hours.

-- 5. Lightly coat a 13-by-18-inch rimmed baking sheet with cooking spray and turn the dough onto the pan.
+Lightly coat a 13-by-18-inch rimmed baking sheet with cooking spray and turn the dough onto the pan.
 Press and poke it with your fingers, much like making focaccia, to help stretch it until it’s about 1/2 inch thick.
-Lightly coat the top of the dough with cooking spray, loosely cover the pan with plastic wrap, and let the dough rest until double in size, 1 to 1 1/2 hours.
+Lightly coat the top of the dough with cooking spray, loosely cover the pan with plastic wrap, and let the dough rest at room temperature until double in size, 1 to 1 1/2 hours.